A Glug of Oil

 Ingredients

-• Smoked gammon joint - mine was 750g
+• raw smoked gammon (bacon) joint - mine weighed 750g

 Instructions

-1. Put the gammon joint and carrots into a large saucepan with cold water to cover.
+1. Put the gammon joint and carrots into a large saucepan with cold water to cover it.
+Bring to a boil, there's no need for salt as the gammon is already salty.

-5. Serve with heated pease pudding (you might wasn't to loosen it up a bit) by adding a little of the cooking liquid from the gammon.
+3. Heat the pease pudding; you might want to loosen it up a little bit, if so add a little of the cooking liquid from the gammon.

 Did you make this recipe?